arm-university/Rapid-Embedded-Education-Kit/Materials/Module_6/README.md

 printf("y=%d\n\r", y);
 ```

+**KEY POINT**

-Note that **optimisation does not change the logic** of your code, but this is based on the analysis of a prescribed sequence of language statements.
+You can be confident that **optimisation improves the performance of the compiled code without changing the logic**, but this is based on the analysis of entirely sequential language statements.
 However, we are using interrupts, with code that runs out-of-sequence.

 Consider this simple code (with line numbers):